safespring/docs/content/compute/api.md

 This instruction will show you how to start new servers through the API.
 To simplify we will first create a network in the gui to which we then connect all our servers.

-Make sure that you have a working rc-file according to the insctructions [here]: https://docs.safespring.com/compute/api/
+Make sure that you have a working rc-file according to the insctructions [here](https://docs.safespring.com/compute/api/)

-Then create a network according to [instruction]:https://docs.safespring.com/compute/network/
+Then create a network according to [instruction](https://docs.safespring.com/compute/network/)

-You should also create a [key pair]:https://docs.safespring.com/compute/keypairs/ as described here if you want to be able to connect to the servers over [SSH]:https://docs.safespring.com/compute/keypairs/
+You should also create a [key pair](https://docs.safespring.com/compute/keypairs/) as described here if you want to be able to connect to the servers over [SSH]:https://docs.safespring.com/compute/keypairs/

 Now it is time to find the ID of the network: